just-jeb/angular-builders/packages/custom-webpack/README.md

         }

     The builder will take care of merging the delta with the existing configuration provided by Angular.

-    The only exception is `plugins` that are not merged by default.
-If you want to add some functionality to `AngularCompilerPlugin` you have to specify the whole configuration for this plugin (including your modifications) and use `replaceDuplicatePlugins` option (see below).
-    There is an [ongoing work](https://github.com/meltedspark/angular-builders/issues/30) to fix this behavior.
  - `mergeStrategies`: webpack config merge strategies, can be `append | prepend | replace` per webpack config entry.
 Defaults to `append`.
     - `append`: appends the given entry configuration (in custom webpack config) to the existing Angular CLI webpack configuration.
     - `prepend`: prepends the given entry configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
 The custom loaders config will be added to the _beginning_ of the existing loaders array.